 Some firms have hidden "consistency rules" that require your profit to be distributed across multiple trading days.
 If you make 80% of your profit in a single day, some firms can void the evaluation even if you hit the profit target.

-Alpha Funded does not have consistency rules — your profit distribution across trading days does
+Alpha Trader Firm does not have consistency rules — your profit distribution across trading days does

 not affect your evaluation outcome.